sinasab/ML_Project/README.md

 In a nutshell, this library takes an N*1 array representing an audio signal and a sample rate.
 It returns an array of feature vectors calculated from the audio signal.
 The library is creating MFCC (Mel-frequency cepstral coefficients) vectors, which is a fancy way of saying it's creating the representation of the short-term power spectrum of a sound.
 This project will learn those features to classify which instruments produces the sounds.
+However, each audio file creates an array of feature vectors as a coefficient vector is created for every sample of the signal.
+Because each file is of different length, each file produces a different sized coefficient matrix.
+Our solution to this is to average the coefficients produced for each audio file.
+That way each audio file is one datapoint

+## Algorithms

+In the file `algorithms.py`, you'll find each of the algorithms used to learn our audio data.
+The file `long_run.py` shows the script run to get the data used for the results found in the paper.

 ## Team